 Do you think your product benefits from one type of selling more than another?
 Make sure you understand their style.

 And so on until you have all the needed things from the person to be able to hire them.

 Next, prioritize which questions you need the answers to the most so you can spend the most time there and start creating the question templates (you can use mine at the bottom of this article to help with this).

-Taking the time for this exercise will set out a framework of what you are looking for in each interview that you can later be very transparent about with candidates.
+Taking the time for this exercise will set out a framework of what you’re looking for in each interview that you can later be very transparent about with candidates.

 However, on the other hand, relying on the hiring manager alone can be quite problematic down the line for both candidate and company.
-It’s about the balance between the pitfalls of just one person’s opinion vs. decision by committee (and therefore a very long hiring process).
+It's about the balance between the pitfalls of just one person's opinion vs. decision by committee (and therefore a protracted hiring process).

 Implementation manager is a role that has both a client relationship and technical aspects.
 Ask an experienced account manager to assess the former and someone from Product or Engineering the latter.
 That way each can focus and get the most out of a candidate in their area.

 Toward More Meaningful Interview Questions...

 Odds are you’ve been through a few interviews by now, either as the interviewer or interviewee.

 In all likelihood, you can recall a time when you felt like you were answering a question that seemed irrelevant, or you were getting an answer from a candidate that felt like a theatre play.